Wolfkid200444/FakeWolfkidBOT/README.md

 ## Reports or Bugs
-Please if you Have Any [Issue Or Bugs click me](https://github.com/Wolfkid200444/FakeWolfkidBOT/issues) or you can go to out [Discord](https://discord.gg/Z42u23M) server !
+Please if you Have Any [Issue Or Bugs click me](https://github.com/Wolfkid200444/FakeWolfkidBOT/issues) or you can go to out [Discord](https://discord.gg/Z42u23M) server!

 ## Credits
- Thanks to @Wolfkid20044 Is The Owner
- And Contributors Of Making This Bot on how is it Now (Remember the bot is still in beta).
+Thanks to @Wolfkid20044 Is The Owner and contributors of making this bot on how is it Now (Remember the bot is still in beta).